afterpay/sdk-ios/README.md

 > **NOTE:**
 > Two requirements must be met in order to use checkout v2 successfully:
 > - Configuration must always be set before presentation otherwise you will incur an assertionFailure.
 > - When creating a checkout token `popupOriginUrl` must be set to `https://static.afterpay.com`.
+The SDK’s example merchant server sets the parameter [here](https://github.com/afterpay/sdk-example-server/blob/master/src/routes/checkout.ts#L28).
 See more at by checking the [api reference][express-checkout].
 Failing to do so will cause undefined behavior.

 ### Debugging